 A live video chat online is only as good as the provider you choose to work with.
 Banty, for instance, has developed a cost-effective, secure, easy-to-use video call platform for clinics.

 Banty’s goal from the get-go was to make it simple for doctors and their patients to connect virtually.
-Tap here to learn more about Banty Medical and its forwarding-thinking features.
+Tap here to learn more about Banty Virtual Clinic and its forwarding-thinking features.